 10 September 2025 |

-States Provide BEAD Funds Breakdown After Unplanned Delays
+States Provide BEAD Breakdown After Unplanned Delays

 Of 56 eligible states and territories, 36 have now finalized BEAD broadband proposals and submitted them to the NTIA.
 With more than $42 billion in federal broadband funding at stake, these plans will shape how underserved communities are connected over the next decade.